felgueres/felgueres.github.io/_posts/2021-04-29-On-Roundaboutness.markdown

 Throughout the pandemic the US issued an economic relief totalling 4 TUSD in an assortment of loans, grants and tax breaks.
 That sums to about 20% of their 2020 GDP.

-If, `Government Budget = Taxes - Costs`, what does this non-trivial budget deficit mean and how should it influence my future economic choices?
+If, `Government Budget = Taxes - Costs`, what does this non-trivial deficit mean and how should it influence my economic choices?

-I don't have a mental model on monetary intervention although one thing is clear.
-Anything, other than the gifts of nature, you will end up paying for.
+I don't have a mental model on monetary intervention.
+Although one thing is clear; eventually we pay for everything (other than the gifts of nature).

 To rationalize intervention, I turned my eye to those who argue against it; the Austrian Economists.